Can You Put Cutting Board in Dishwasher? Discover the Do’s and Don’ts!

 • Baking Soda Paste: Create a paste by mixing baking soda and water.
 Apply the paste to the cutting board and scrub gently.
 Rinse and dry.

-Disinfection Techniques for Cutting Boards
+Disinfection Techniques For Cutting Boards

 To ensure your cutting board is properly disinfected, especially after cutting raw meat or other potentially harmful ingredients, try these methods: